Skip to content

 Some studies also show that ribose may improve heart function and quality of life for people with coronary artery disease and congestive heart failure.

 Ribose has also been used to prevent post-workout cramps, pain, and stiffness in patients with a rare condition called AMPD deficiency.
-While a small amount of research supports such a use, it's too soon to tell for certain whether ribose is truly helpful.
+While a small amount of research supports such a use, it's too soon to tell whether ribose is truly helpful.

 The same can be said for its use in patients with: